udzura/slides/ebpfjapan202408/index.md

 _class: sample
 -->

-# ここまでのまとめ
+# Recap so far

-- RbBCCを作った
+- I've created RbBCC:
-  - BCCの移植をした
+  - Ported BCC to Ruby
-  - 使う側としてAPIがなんとなくわかった
+  - Got a rough idea of the API as a eBPF user
-- Rucyを作った
+- I've created Rucy:
-  - BPFプログラムがどう動くかの解像度が上がった
+  - Enhanced understanding of how BPF programs work
-  - 真面目にパスを実装すれば小さいものは動く
+  - Small programs can run if we implement the pass carefully
-  - バイナリと友達になれた（？）
+    - Became friends with binaries (?)

 ----